DavyMarquez/DavyMarquez.github.io/index.md

 ## Non-real Time Renderer

-This is a little non-real time renderer implemeted while at University using both path-tracing and photon-mapping techniques.
+This is a little non-real time renderer implemented while at University using both path-tracing and photon-mapping techniques.
 Apart from implementing different geometries and materials, it also implements participating isotropic media.
 I really enjoyed this project and it helped me a lot in the understanding of 3D mathematics and physically-based image rendering.

-Here are some renders using this project
+Here are some renders using this project:

 <div align="center">
   <img src="/images/100000_100_50.png" width="30%"/>